ElodineOfficial/GoblinGuard/README.md

 # GOBLIN GUARD ALPHA

 A lightweight Chrome extension that **accidently unalives sponsored ads on YouTube videos**.
-To do: Apply to shorts, auto-skip when YT attempts to serve ad, include surveys which work differently.
-I'll have this all finished before the end of June/25
+To do: Apply to shorts, auto-skip when YT attempts to serve ad.
+I'll have this all finished before the end of June/30

 ---